Bnorval/SQL_Project_Data_Job_Analysis/README.md

 Interested in the queries themselves?
 You can find them here: [SQL Qeueries Project Folder](https://github.com/Bnorval/SQL_Project_Data_Job_Analysis/tree/main/project_sql/SQL_Queries)
 # Background
 With a strong desire to learn more about the data analyst industry and job market, this project was made to streamline what skills are valuable.
 This is broken down into top-paid skills, in-demand skills, and both if applicable.
-This allows me and other users to streamline the learning process and narrow the scope for advancing in their Data Analyst career.
+This allows me and other users to streamline the learning process and narrow the scope for advancing in their career.

 The data is provided by [Luke Barousse's SQL for Data Analytics Course](https://www.lukebarousse.com/sql).
 Luke is a talented Data Analyst who has put together a tool to gather data centered around a multitude of data based jobs.
 The CSV data files used for this analysis can be found on his website.